SumoLogic/sumologic-documentation/docs/search/get-started-with-search/build-search/best-practices-search.md

 description: Use these easy to follow rules to get the most out of your Sumo Logic searches.
 ---

+Use these easy-to-follow rules to get the most out of your Sumo Logic searches.

 ## Be specific with search scope